O.P.P. (song)

-"O.P.P." is a song by American hip hop group Naughty by Nature, released in August 1991 as the lead single from their self-titled second album, Naughty by Nature (1991).
+"O.P.P." is a song by American hip hop group Naughty by Nature, released in August 1991 by Tommy Boy as the lead single from the group's self-titled second album (1991).
 It was one of the first rap songs to become a pop hit when it reached No. 6 on the US Billboard Hot 100 and No. 35 on the UK Singles Chart.
-Its declaration, "Down wit' O.P.P", was a popular catchphrase in the US in the early 1990s.
-David Bellochio aka "Dave Drop a Load on Em" appears in the video and played and programmed all the keyboard and drum parts at his studio Marion Recording Studios in Fairview, NJ.
-Van Romaine overdubbed live drums there as well.
+Rodd Houston and Marcus Raboy directed the music video for the song.
+Its declaration, "Down wit' O.P.P." was a popular catchphrase in the US in the early 1990s.